krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
 = 2021.03.02    - version 1.0.1 =
+* Enhancement   - Added seperate filters for create, update and refund requests to Billmate.
+* Enhancement   - We now save the PSP name from Billmate to the order in the meta field _briqpay_psp_name

+= 2021.03.02    - version 1.0.1 =
 * Enhancement   - Add change payment method button.